THE CHALLENGE FOR LAW ENFORCEMENT

 The Crime Type Report displays average minutes spent on directed patrols by officers for each crime type.

 ShotSpotter’s unique Community First approach has three protections in place to help establish impartiality when determining where patrols are conducted.
 First, the system intelligently meters out where patrol assignments occur and limits their duration to reduce instances of over-policing.
-Second, the system ensures the algorithms that drive patrol recommendations use objective, non-crime data that mitigates potential bias.
+Second, the system uses objective, non-crime data and purpose-built mechanisms to mitigate potential bias.
 Third, the system does not use any personally identifiable information to determine where patrols should be assigned.

 - Yes, crime forecasts can be configured based on those crimes of interest to a police department.
 For larger agencies, each district or special enforcement unit may have their own crime type priorities and that can be easily accommodated.